nlippok/Notebooks-Public/CR-OCT-RF/README.md

 * A reliable method to start the tool is to download and launch the Notebook (`notebook.ipynb`) from your computer within a Jupyter Notebook environment.
   1. All the files in the directory above (`*.ipynb`, `setup.png`) are required to run the simulation.
 To download the entire repository, simply download `archive.zip` from this directory by clicking on the file and then select **Download** (right side of screen).
   2. Running the Notebook on your computer requires the installation of Jupyter Notebook and Python.
 We recommend downloading the <a href="https://www.anaconda.com/products/individual" target="_blank">Anaconda</a> package, which is easy and free.
-  3. To start the Notebook, open `notebook.ipynb` from inside a Jupyter Notebook environment and initiate from the menu by selecting **Kernel** and then **Restart & Run All**.
+  3. To start the Notebook, open `notebook.ipynb` from inside a Jupyter Notebook environment and initiate from the menu by selecting **Kernel** and then **Restart Kernel & Run All Cells**.

 <br>